nuxeo/nuxeo/README.md

 For efficiency, a local disk cache (with limited size) is also used.

-Be sure to protect your nuxeo.conf (readable only by the nuxeo user) as the file will have your AWS identifiers.
+Be sure to protect your nuxeo.conf (readable only by the nuxeo user) as the file will have your AWS identifiers (unless you are using instance roles).

 # Mandatory parameters